 Wrong.
-While it is most unlikely that you will be sentenced to jail, being convicted of possessing less than 10 grams of marijuana means being convicted of a crime.
+It’s legal in a couple of states right now, but not in Maryland.
+While it is most unlikely that you will be sentenced to jail for a first offense, being convicted of possessing less than 10 grams of marijuana means being convicted of a crime.
 A Maryland criminal conviction cannot be expunged.
 It will be on your permanent record forever.
 When you apply for a job, apply for college, or undergo a background check for a security clearance, this criminal conviction can hurt your prospects.

 Will a conviction for CDS: Possession of Marijuana Less Than 10 Grams affect my student loan?

 It could.
 Question 23 on the Free Application for Federal Student Aid asks if you have been convicted of a drug offense while you were receiving aid.
 If your answer is “yes,” then you have to fill out a supplemental form.
 Depending on your answers to the questions on that form, you may be disqualified from receiving federal student aid for a certain period of time.

 Yes!
 You are presumed innocent unless proven guilty in a court of law.
 You can ask for a trial where you can raise factual as well as legal defenses.

 I’ve heard juries won’t convict people for smoking weed.
 Can I ask for a jury trial?